Men can’t grow antlers. Testosterone makes them buy expensive stuff instead

 Related topics

-A single dose of testosterone steers men towards luxury brands of cars, watches, pens, or clothes which, like stag anglers and peacock tails, signal “status” to females, scientists said Tuesday.
+A single dose of testosterone steers men towards luxury brands of cars, watches, pens, or clothes which, like stag antlers and peacock tails, signal “status” to females, scientists said Tuesday.

 The sex hormone, it turns out, is a major influencer of male consumer behaviour, according to a study published in the journal Nature Communications.